Best Arizona RN to BSN Degree Programs

 Are you ready to earn your online nursing degree?

-Recent projections from the Bureau of Labor Statistics (BLS) suggest that the national employment outlook for RNs remains strong, increasing at a rate of 15% from 2016 to 2026.
-Jobs for RNs in Arizona are projected to grow a whopping 37% during the same time period, according to Projections Central.
+Recent projections from the Bureau of Labor Statistics (BLS) suggest that the national employment outlook for RNs remains strong, increasing at a rate of 7% from 2019 to 2029.
+Jobs for RNs in Arizona are projected to grow a whopping 35% during roughly the same period (2018-2028), according to Projections Central.

 Postsecondary education often correlates with greater job opportunities and increased salary.
 In the Grand Canyon State, nearly 85% of RNs hold an undergraduate degree of some kind, while 50% hold a BSN or bachelor's degree, according to CareerOneStop.

 A typical RN-to-BSN online Arizona program prepares learners for a range of employment opportunities and remains especially suited for those interested in raising their earning potential in an increasingly competitive marketplace.
 RN-to-BSN Arizona programs also help facilitate the licensure renewal process, allowing RNs to reaffirm their status quickly and easily.View ranking methodology

 Requirements for RNs in Arizona

 Learners interested in pursuing an RN-to-BSN in Arizona should familiarize themselves with the state-specific education requirements outlined by the Arizona State Board of Nursing (AZBN).
 All Arizona RNs and RN candidates must acquire and maintain active licensure from the AZBN.
 Learners can obtain this licensure by endorsement, examination, or renewal.
 Each licensure path requires that candidates complete an online application and pay a $150 fee.
 Licensure by endorsement and examination cater to the state's first-time RN applicants.